How to pay bills in another country with an international money transfer

 Compare the following features of international money transfer providers to find one that meets all your transfer requirements:

-- How high are their exchange rates?
+- How good are their exchange rates?
 Does the company regularly offer exchange rates in line with or better than the competition?
 How much can you save by sending a transfer with one company versus another?
 Do those companies with better exchange rates also charge higher fees?

 - How high are their transfer fees?
 You need to make sure you’re aware of all the fees and charges that apply to a transaction for you and your recipient.